Related Articles

 Now that we’ve discussed your credit report and the rules for accessing it, let’s discuss who may access it.

-In almost all cases where an entity wants to review your credit report, they must have a “permissible purpose”.¹⁰ A permissible purpose basically means they have to have a specific reason to pull your credit report.¹¹ In most cases, even if an entity has a permissible purpose, they still need your permission before doing so.¹²
+In almost all cases, when an entity wants to review your credit report, they must have a “permissible purpose”.10 A permissible purpose basically means they must have a specific reason to pull your credit report.11 Usually, even if an entity has a permissible purpose, they still need your permission before doing so.12

 Here are some examples of entities that typically need your permission to access your credit report.
 For several of these examples, the entity gets your permission as part of the application process.

-• Financial Institutions: Financial institutions like banks, credit unions, and lenders use your report to help make decisions such as approving a loan or credit card application.
+Financial institutions: Financial institutions like banks, credit unions, and lenders use your report to help make decisions such as approving a loan or credit card application.
 The information may impact how much they’re willing to lend you, as well as the rate on certain products.
+If the lender determines that your credit is too low to qualify for the loan, they must send notice of an adverse action.
+This notice tells you that your score is effectively the reason you’re not getting the loan and is legally required under FCRA.13

-• Employers: Depending on the type of job you’re applying for, a potential employer may request a credit check as part of their hiring process, particularly in the financial or legal field.¹³
+Employers: Depending on the type of job you’re applying for, a potential employer may request a credit check as part of their hiring process, particularly in the financial or legal field.14

-• Government Agencies: Government agencies may also check your credit report when making certain decisions.
+Government agencies: Government agencies may also check your credit report when making certain decisions.
 For example, government assistance programs may check your report to make sure your income and assets are below your area’s maximum levels.
-Courts may check your report to see how much you’re able to realistically pay in child support or alimony before making a decision in your case.
+Courts may check your report to see how much you’re able to realistically pay in child support or alimony before deciding in your case.

-• Debt Collection Agencies: Debt collection agencies may check your report for contact information to help them collect debts you owe.
-Debt collectors are one of the entities which have a “permissible purpose” to access your credit report without your express consent under the FCRA.¹⁴
+Debt collection agencies: Debt collection agencies may check your report for contact information to help them collect debts you owe.
+Debt collectors are one of the entities that have a “permissible purpose” to access your credit report without your express consent under the FCRA.15

-• Landlords and Rental Agencies: Landlords and rental agencies may pull your credit report as part of the application process for a home or apartment.¹⁵ Note that the FCRA requires landlords who deny your application because of information in your credit report to inform you.¹⁶
+Landlords and rental agencies: Landlords and rental agencies may pull your credit report as part of the application process for a home or apartment.16 Note that the FCRA requires landlords who deny your application because of information in your credit report to inform you.17

-• Other Third Parties: Third parties like insurance and utility companies may also check your credit report.
-For example, insurance providers may use the information to determine your premiums.¹⁷ Utility companies may use your report to see if you’re at risk of missing payments and may require a security deposit when setting up utility services.¹⁸
+Other third parties: Third parties like insurance and utility companies may also check your credit report.
+For example, insurance providers may use the information to determine your premiums.18 Utility companies may use your report to see if you’re at risk of missing payments and may require a security deposit when setting up utility services.19

 Who Can Check Your Credit Report Without Permission?